cdcin-trc/SEM/README.md

 https://github.com/cdit-ma/SEM

-Before using the cdcin-trc/SEM software models and visualisation, ensure you:
+<H2>Step 1</H2>

-1 - Set up the backend environment (re/Jenkins) following instructions from https://github.com/cdit-ma/SEM
+Set up the backend environment (re/Jenkins) following instructions from https://github.com/cdit-ma/SEM

+<H2>Step 2</H2>
-2 - Set up the modelling environment (MEDEA) following instructions from https://github.com/cdit-ma/SEM
+Set up the modelling environment (MEDEA) following instructions from https://github.com/cdit-ma/SEM

-  - for now, you can ignore the worker definitions.
+For now, you can ignore the worker definitions.
 This is discussed further below

-Once teh steps above are completed,
+<H2>Step 3</H2>

-3 - Set up visualisation environment using the "medeaviz" tool.
+Set up visualisation environment using the "medeaviz" tool.

+<H2>Step 4</H2>
-4 - Decide which MEDEA models you want to deploy
+Decide which MEDEA models you want to deploy

+<H2>Step 5</H2>
-5 - Determine which "workers" are needed for these models
+Determine which "workers" are needed for these models

+<H2>Step 6</H2>
-5 - Configure the /medeaworkers/deployment/CMakeLists.txt file, commenting out workers you do not want to deploy, leaving only the workers to deploy
+Configure the /medeaworkers/deployment/CMakeLists.txt file, commenting out workers you do not want to deploy, leaving only the workers to deploy

+<H2>Step 7</H2>
-6 - If you have changed the /medeaworkers/deployment/CMakeLists.txt, commit and push the changes via git.
+If you have changed the /medeaworkers/deployment/CMakeLists.txt, commit and push the changes via git.
 This is needed for Jenkins in the next step

+<H2>Step 8</H2>
-7 - configure your local graphml worker definitions according to that
+Configure your local graphml worker definitions according to that

+<H2>Step 9</H2>
-8 - Execute the Jenkins deploy_worker job to compile the workers
+Execute the Jenkins deploy_worker job to compile the workers

+<H2>Step 10</H2>
-9 - Execute the Scenario Manager
+Execute the Scenario Manager

-  - this runs as a MEDEA model, so execute this from within MEDEA
+<p>This runs as a MEDEA model, so execute this from within MEDEA

 - if successful, you should see state updates in the MEDEA console, depending on your log verbosity level

+<H2>Step 11</H2>
-10 - Execute the medeaviz visualiser
+Execute the medeaviz visualiser

 - if successful, you should see:
-    - a visual state update, showing surface/subsurface "contacts" moving, and the clock increasing
+  - a visual state update, showing surface/subsurface "contacts" moving,
+  - and the clock increasing

+<H2>Step 12</H2>
-<b>11</b> - Execute models
+Execute models

-12 - Ensure the models are working by looking at the console or medeaviz
+<H2>Step 13</H2>Ensure the models are working by looking at the console or medeaviz